hygoni/mm-book/DataStructures/numa_node.md

 #endif /* !CONFIG_NUMA */
 ```

-## struct pgdata_list
+## struct pglist_data

-a NUMA node is represented in struct pgdata_list (or pg_data_t) in linux. it's defined in include/linux/mmzone.h:
+a NUMA node is represented in struct pglist_data (or pg_data_t) in linux. it's defined in include/linux/mmzone.h:

 ```c
 /*